What is an Interior Design Contract?

 Yes, definitely!
 A contract protects both you and your clients.

-You should always have a contract signed before you start a new interior design job for a client.
+You should always have a contract signed before starting a new interior design job for a client.

 Putting things in writing protects both parties and gives certainty.